 My name is Sarah, I am 27 years young, living in Germany and sometimes I have the feeling that I have already lived the life of a 70-year-old.
 I love to put an end to my dreams by making them come true.
 I danced over volcanic craters, forgot my flashlight in one of the darkest places in the world, wanted to buy stamps in a ghost town and traded my fear of death for my thirst for adventure.
 The exchange rate was quite okay.
 But it's like waiting in the sun with cheese: the longer you wait, the more shitty it gets.

 I want you to reconsider your fears and your possibilities.
 In a way that you start to forget to include the word "someday" in your wishes.
-Because that makes the substance of your life crumbly like old biscuit.
+Because that makes the substance of your life crumbly like old biscuits.
 And nobody likes old biscuits.
 There's only one really important thing in life.
 Living.

 The more I travel, the less I need.
 On the road and at home.
-Some time ago I opened my cupboards and threw away three-quarters of everything.
+Some time ago, I ripped open my closets and threw away three-quarters of all things.
 Possession has become insignificant to

 me.
 Since 2019 I live in a tiny house with tomatoes in the garden and some lose screws.

 For me, happiness is not in great things and objects, but in experiences.
 It's on the edge of all the paths you walk - and sometimes a little bit on the edge of madness.